MicrosoftDocs/mesh-docs/mesh/mesh-app/use-mesh.md

 ### Import user content

-You can add your own custom 3D content or images to OneDrive to make it available in the OneDrive folder in the app.
+You can add your own custom 3D content or images to OneDrive to make them available in the OneDrive folder in the app.

 To add content to the User folder: